fbpx

 2. No online presence

-Many companies have social media accounts where they post current developments including a job advertisement.
+Many companies have social media accounts where they post current developments including job advertisements.
 Therefore, you should do your due diligence and verify the legitimacy of any advertisement by the said company.
 Additionally, if this company doesn’t have any social media pages, there’s a high likelihood that it’s a scam.

 3. Sloppy language